How To Succeed In Getting A High Risk Merchant Account

 Always remember that there is a card processor out there for every legal business.

 Chargeback ratios are the single biggest killer of merchant accounts.
 They cost money for banks and card processors.
-Usually, anything higher than a 2% chargeback ration can see your account terminated.
+Usually, anything higher than a 1-2% chargeback ratio can see your account terminated.

-Customer support is critical to smooth payments processing.
+Customer support is critical to smooth payment processing and High-Risk Merchant Success .
 This is especially true for online stores.
-Good high risk providers know this and understand that your business may need support more often than regular “low risk” enterprises, and staff their support desks accordingly.
+Good and properly educated high risk merchants know this and understand that your business may need support more often than regular “low risk” enterprises, and staff their support desks accordingly.

 Because it’s hard to get approval for your business, it’s critically important not to become desperate enough to accept the first offer that comes along.